Differential K-theory and localization formula for $\eta$-invariants: Equivariant -invariants

-Note that if $g\in S^{1}\setminus A$, we have $Y^{g}=Y^{S^{1}}$ from \eqref{eq:1.6}, thus
+Note that if $g\in S^{1}\setminus A$ we have $Y^{g}=Y^{S^{1}}$ from \eqref{eq:1.6}, thus

-By the argument of \cite[Proposition 2.2]{Goette09b}, $\mM_{g,K}(\underline{TY}, \underline{L},\underline{E})$ is well-defined for $|K|$ small enough, moreover, for $K_0\in\mathrm{Lie}(S^1)$, $t\in \R$ and $|t|$ small enough, $\mM_{g,tK_0}(\underline{TY}, \underline{L}, \underline{E})$ is smooth at $t\neq0$ for $g\in A$ and there exist $c_j(K_0)\in \C$ such that as $t\rightarrow 0$, we have
+By the argument of \cite[Proposition 2.2]{Goette09b}, $\mM_{g,K}(\underline{TY}, \underline{L},\underline{E})$ is well-defined for $|K|$ small enough.
+Moreover, for $K_0\in\mathrm{Lie}(S^1)$, $t\in \R$ and $|t|$ small enough, $\mM_{g,tK_0}(\underline{TY}, \underline{L}, \underline{E})$ is smooth at $t\neq0$ for $g\in A$ and there exist $c_j(K_0)\in \C$ ($j\in \N^{*})$ such that as $t\rightarrow 0$, we have

-In the following infinitesimal $\eta$-invariant, the operator $\sqrt{t}D^Y\otimes E+\frac{c(K^Y)}{4\sqrt{t}}$ is the operator introduced by Bismut \cite{Bi85} in his heat kernel proof of the Kirillov formula for the equivariant index.
-As observed by Bismut \cite[\S 1d)]{Bi86}, \cite[\S 10.7]{BeGeVe04}, its square plus $\mathcal{L}_{K^Y}$ is the square of the Bismut superconnection for a fibration with compact structure group, by replacing $K^Y$ by the curvature of the fibration, thus $\bar{\eta}_{g,K}$ in (\ref{eq:1.51}) should be understood as certain universal $\eta$-forms of Bismut-Cheeger \cite[Definition 4.33]{BC89}.
+In the following definition of the equivariant infinitesimal $\eta$-invariant, the operator $\sqrt{t}D^Y\otimes E+\frac{c(K^Y)}{4\sqrt{t}}$ was introduced by Bismut \cite{Bi85} in his heat kernel proof of the Kirillov formula for the equivariant index.
+As observed by Bismut \cite[\S 1d)]{Bi86} (see also \cite[\S 10.7]{BeGeVe04}), its square plus $\mathcal{L}_{K^Y}$ is the square of the Bismut superconnection for a fibration with compact structure group, by replacing $K^Y$ by the curvature of the fibration, thus $\bar{\eta}_{g,K}$ in (\ref{eq:1.51}) should be understood as certain universal $\eta$-forms of Bismut-Cheeger \cite[Definition 4.33]{BC89}.

 \begin{defn}\cite[Definition 2.3]{LM2018} For $g\in S^1$, $K\in\mathrm{Lie}(S^1)$ and $|K|$ small enough, the equivariant infinitesimal (reduced) $\eta$-invariant is defined by

 \end{defn}

 From \eqref{local59}, \eqref{local217} and \eqref{eq:1.51}, we know that $\bar{\eta}_{g,0}(\cdot)= \bar{\eta}_{g}(\cdot)$, $\mM_{g,0}(\cdot)=0$.